ionic-team/ionic-docs/docs/api/grid.md

 ## Column Size

-Columns can be set to specific sizes to take up a certain number out of the total number of columns, or to resize their width based on the content.
+Columns can be set to specific sizes to take up a certain number out of the total number of columns, or resize their width based on the content.
 The default number of columns is 12, but this can be customized.
 See the [Number of Columns](#number-of-columns) section below for more information.

 ### Content-based size